ryan-mcclue/unsw/comp3411/week4.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
+supervised learning works with labelled data (training set):
+- decision tree:
+  ockham's razor means we want a smaller tree, i.e. fewer attributes parsimony is unwillingness to use resources low entropy means an attribute classifies into smaller number of groups; binary being best so, a low entropy attribute would give us little information huffman encoding assigns higher frequency symbols short symbols and vice versa entropy can be thought of the average number of bits used per symbol for a huffman encoding scheme Laplace error used to give some value to a 0 probability If Laplace error of child exceeds parent, then prune child
+- neural network etc.
+- can have pre/post-processing and over fitting issues unsupervised unlabelled:

+reinforcement learning doesn't work with input data, rather interacts with environment and gets feedback

 neuron:
 dendrite (input) reaches threshold --> axon (output) --> synapse (on/off) --> dendrite ...
 100billion neurons with 10000 synapses each.
 Delay is 5milliseconds.
 So favour parallelism